telepresenceio/telepresence/docs/index.md

 To get started we'll use `telepresence --new-deployment quickstart` to create a new `Deployment` and matching `Service`.
 The client will connect to the remote Kubernetes cluster via that `Deployment` and then run a local Docker container that is proxied into the remote cluster.
-You'll also use the `--docker-run` argument to specify how that local container should be created: these arguments will match those passed to `docker run`.
+You'll then use the `--run-shell` argument to start a shell that is proxied to the remote Kubernetes cluster.

 Let's start a `Service` and `Deployment` in Kubernetes, and wait until it's up and running: